What Is Pirated Software, and Can You Really Get in Trouble Using It?

 Similar to fake bills or knock-off luxury bags, counterfeiting software means you produce unauthorized copies of software.
 This is often made to look like the original, down to the packaging and literature included, and software copies are sold for a lower price.

-Counterfeited software can easily contain Trojans, viruses, and malware meant to steal your data or use your computer against your wishes.
+Counterfeited software can easily contain malware, such as Trojans and viruses, that steals your data or uses your computer against your wishes.

 Hard disk loading